Founder/Instructor Linda Wehrli

 I’m an art and piano teacher based in Valley Glen, California.

 My students are my inspiration.
-More than anything else, I care about helping them achieve their goals and delight their souls.
+Helping them achieve their goals and delight their souls is my calling.

 I blend my art curriculum with precision and creativity keeping it educational, informative and entertaining.
 You gotta combine respect for structure with curiosity for innovation to keep it real and engaging.